JacobPulk/art/README.md

 <br>

-- ### creating in bulk
+- ### create in bulk

 Once you are familiar with the program, you might want to trawl through content more efficiently.
-You can specify a number of images, themes, or schemes to generate sequentially.
+You can specify a number of images, versions, or artists to generate in a row.
 Everything will be saved automatically with program-generated names.

-`.. * 50` will generate 50 new images from random saved schemes and themes.
+`.. * 50` will create 50 new images from random saved artists.
 <br>
-`!! * 50` will generate 50 new themes for random saved schemes.
-One image from each will be generated.
+`!! * 50` will create 50 new versions of random saved artists.
+One image from each will be created.
 <br>
-`?? * 50` will generate 50 new schemes, each with a new theme.
-One image from each will be generated.
+`?? * 50` will create 50 new artists.
+One version for each will be created, as will one image by that version.
 <br>
 `" " 2000` will re-render all images in the `data\rerender` folder at 2000 pixels.
-Nothing is ever automatically placed in the `data\rerender` folder.
+Nothing is ever automatically placed in this folder.
 It is only there for you to copy image files into, in order to easily tell the program which ones to re-render.
-Re-rendered images are output in the `data\images` folder like the rest.
+Images re-rendered by this command are saved in the `data\images` folder just like any other rendered images.

 <br>